Remiscan/colori/README.md

 **colori**'s main functions are:

-  - color conversion: supported formats are RGB (hexadecimal or functional), HSL, HWB, LAB and LCH.
+  - **color conversion**: supported formats are RGB (hexadecimal or functional), HSL, HWB, LAB and LCH.
 Convert any color from any of these formats to any other with ease.
-  - color manipulation:
+  - **color manipulation**:
     - blend colors together...
     - ...or unblend them!
     - calculate the contrast between two colors